IntelSoftware/SYCL_101/03_Modern/06_move.rst

 Move semantics allows an object under certain conditions to take ownership of some other object's external resources.

-Value categories (glvalue and rvalue)
+Value Categories (glvalue and rvalue)
 **************************************

 In C++, every expression has a type and belongs to a specific **value category**.
 These are the basic rules for a compiler to follow when creating, copying, and moving objects during expression evaluation.